ForgeRock/forgeops/helm/forgerock-metrics/README.md

 * Deployed ForgeRock application in Google Cloud cluster.
 * Kubectl authenticated to cluster.
-* Separate namespace prepared for deploying Prometheus/Grafana (Use namespace that is different to where your application is running, default is 'monitoring').
+* Separate namespace prepared for deploying Prometheus/Grafana (Use a namespace that is different to where your application is running.
+The default is 'monitoring').

 ### Prepare for deployment
-* cd to bin folder within forgeops repo.
+* cd to the bin folder in your forgeops repo clone.

 * Running the deployment without any overrides will use the default values file which deploys to 'monitoring' namespace and scrapes metrics
  from all ForgeRock product endpoints, across all namespaces, based on configured labels.